impensavel/essence/docs/XMLEssence.md

 ### encoding
 The `encoding` option is set to `UTF-8` by default and it should remain so in normal circumstances.
-In order to use the encoding provided by the document being parsed, set the value to `null`.
+In order to use the encoding defined in the document, set the value to `null`.

 ```php
 $essence->extract($input, array(